NZNOG/website/_conferences/nznog-2022/talks.md

 This is the story of accidentally starting an ISP, with no budget (or experience).
 Follow along the number 8 wire journey from August 2018 to December 20th, 2021.
 From 1 server in 1RU at 220 Queen Street, to 'service given' on a Chorus handover in Mount Eden.
 Hear about the scenarios that lead to quotes such as "well that tunnel should not be working but it is" (from the "Da-da-dadada-dada circus" department), "surely it's not MTU" (surprisingly, only partially related), "that is not the traffic path I expected" (or: accidentally getting "free" transit), "are you sure you need HyperFibre?" (spoiler: probably not) and "Oh, there really isn't an ONT!" (lesson: the customer isn't always right).

 Dan started his first company at age 16, finally going full time in April 2018 with Prodigi.
 He has worked all over the IT spectrum from education IT to inhouse IT to IT service provider.
 Now he does all of these things and more, including somehow finding time to build and run an ISP!

-## John Greenhough
-Crown Infrastructure Partners

-_Update on UFB/RBI and new projects_

-John joined Crown Infrastructure Partners in May 2010 after 27 years in the Telecommunications industry.
-Prior to his appointment as CTO, John held various roles in Telecom New Zealand Limited, and was Head of Technology Strategy at the time of his departure.
-Previous roles have included Director of Networks for large business and residential ISPs in Australia and New Zealand, Head of Networks for AAPT, an Australian carrier, and various engineering and architectural roles in Telecom New Zealand.

 ## Reinhart Hansen
 **Video presentation**